 In a statement, FCA said the revised agreement provides greater economic certainty for all parties.

-The Michigan Strategic Fund board approved a similar deal with Ford Motor Co. in June, capping the total value of the auto company's credits at $2.3 billion.
+The Michigan Strategic Fund board approved a similar deal with Ford Motor Co. in June.

-State officials have reported trouble forecasting the budget ramifications the tax credit liability because of timing issues and uncapped growth in wages, health care benefits and businesses' investment in an improving economy.
-The state stopped awarding new business tax credits beginning in 2012 under a new tax code, in favor of direct cash incentives and loans, but the old credits will continue having a budget impact.
+State officials have reported trouble forecasting the budget ramifications of an estimated $9.5 billion tax credit liability because of timing issues and uncapped growth in wages, health care benefits and businesses' investment in an improving economy.
+The state stopped awarding new business tax credits beginning in 2012 under a new tax code — in favor of direct cash incentives and loans — but the old credits will continue having a budget impact.